knowler/knowler.dev/accessibility.md

 ---
-layout: base
+layout: base.njk
-title: Nathan Knowler – Accessibility Statement
+title: Accessibility Statement
 description: My commitment to make this website as transparently, accessible as possible.
-eleventyNavigation:
-  order: 2
-  title: Accessibility
 ---

 # Accessibility Statement